jonjamz/blaze-forms/README.md

 * `changed`
   * If you passed in initial data, this contains an object with only the fields that have changed.
     If you didn't, this is `undefined`.
-  * If a field was changed to a different value and back, it will still be in this object.
   * This is useful for figuring out what fields to use in an update query.

 Also, all validated form values are available with no extra work from `this`: